-Holly has been a Nurturing Parent Program Facilitator since CUPS adopted the program in 2011.
-She has facilitated the Nurturing Program for Parents & Their Infants, Toddlers and Preschoolers, the Prenatal Program, and the Community Workshop Series.A significant aspect of the services offered by CUPS is a comprehensive, multi-faceted, and innovative program for families with children aged 0-5 years.
+Holly has been a Nurturing Parenting® Program Facilitator since CUPS adopted the program in 2011.
+She has facilitated the Nurturing Parenting® Program for Parents & Their Infants, Toddlers and Preschoolers, the Prenatal Program, and the Community Workshop Series.A significant aspect of the services offered by CUPS is a comprehensive, multi-faceted, and innovative program for families with children aged 0-5 years.
 Holly has been integral in moving this forward with CUPS' families.
-In 2019, Holly was trained and certified as a Nurturing Parent Trainer/Consultant.
+In 2019, Holly was trained and certified as a Nurturing Parenting® Trainer/Consultant.

-ABOUT FAMILY DEVELOPMENT RESOURCES, INC. AND FAMILY NURTURING CENTERS INC., CREATORS OF THE NUTURING PARENTING PROGRAMSTM
+ABOUT Dr. Stephen Bavolek and FAMILY DEVELOPMENT RESOURCES, INC. CREATORS OF THE NUTURING PARENTING® PROGRAMS www.nurturingparenting.com

 Incorporated in 1983, Family Development Resources, Inc. (FDR) was established by Dr. Stephen Bavolek for the expressed purpose of developing, validating, and distributing parenting programs, videos, and assessment tools to build nurturing parenting skills in families and consequently, prevent and treat child abuse and neglect.
-Family Nurturing Centers, Inc. was established to provide training and consulting. www.nurturingparenting.com